An analysis of meal replacements in Canada

 Meal replacement companies that currently ship to Canada include:

 - Ambronite.
-An organic, real food based premium shakes.
+A real food based premium shakes.

 - Queal.
 The Dutch company that offers a wide array of products (4 shakes, a bar and a nootropic supplement).